leinonen/go-lisp/ALIGNMENT_PLAN.md

-# Alignment Plan: Go-Lisp Codebase → future.md Architecture
+# Alignment Plan

 ## Executive Summary

-This plan outlines how to evolve the current Go-Lisp codebase to align with the minimal kernel architecture described in `future.md`.
+This plan outlines how to evolve the current Go-Lisp codebase to align with the minimal kernel architecture described in `pkg/minimal/README.md`.
 The goal is to create a clean, testable, and extensible Lisp implementation based on a "microkernel" approach.

 ## ✅ Phase 1: Minimal Kernel Implementation (COMPLETED)